-Lee Byung-hun shines in the dual role of paranoid King Gwanghae and his like-alike hired to off-set assassination fears during Korea’s Joseon Dynasty
+Lee Byung-hun shines in the dual role of paranoid King Gwanghae and his look-alike hired to off-set assassination fears during Korea’s Joseon Dynasty

 The global acclaim and box office filling career of Lee Byung-hun has seen his range demonstrated in military mystery Joint Security Area (2000), gangster flick A Bittersweet Life (2005), western The Good, the Bad, the Weird (2008), and violent thriller I Saw the Devil (2010).